helgihaf/GitSurvival/README.md

 git stash pop
 ```
 ### Merge branches
+Most useful for merging your working branch into the parent (master) branch.
 Switch to the target branch:
 ```bash
 git checkout master
 ```